snadorp/ensime-sbt/README.md

 # ENSIME-sbt-cmd
-An sbt plugin that supports integration with the ENSIME IDE.
+An sbt plugin that supports integration with the ENSIME server.

 ## Versions

-__For use with ensime 0.9+
+__For use with ENSIME 0.9+

-0.1.0
+0.1.1

 ## How to Install